-Sometimes it’s the little things in life… and for my husband, one of those things is fresh homemade caramel corn.
-See the smile on his face?
+Sometimes it’s the little things in life… and for my husband, one of those things is fresh homemade kettle corn or caramel corn.
+See that smile on his face?
 Caramel corn put it there.

 Even if he’s not on duty, the treats are for sale, on the honor system.
 A wooden box sits near the various kinds of popcorn (caramel corn, kettle corn, cheddar cheese corn), with a sign above it giving the prices for small, medium, and large bags.
 You put your money in the slot and take your treat.
 We’ve resorted to asking total strangers for change for a big bill, so we don’t go away empty-handed!